 There are two options for organ donation: deceased donation and living donation.

-- Deceased Donation: anyone 16 years of age or older can register with the Ohio Donor Registry to legally authorize to be an organ donor.
+- Deceased Donation: anyone 16 years of age or older can register with the National Donor Registry to legally authorize to be an organ donor.
 It’s not comfortable to consider your own death.
 But did you know that less than 1% of registered donors actually qualify to donate upon their death?
 This is because deceased donation only occurs when the donor passes away in a manner in which brain death occurs.
 Only about one out of a hundred individuals in the United States will die through the process of brain death and have the potential for organ donation.
 Since this percentage is so small, it is vital that everyone speak up and say "yes" to organ donation.
 Learn more about deceased donation from Lifeline of Ohio.

 - Living Donation (kidney and liver): a healthy person can choose to give a lifesaving gift of a kidney or lobe of their liver to a person in need.
 Living donors live just as long as non-donors and are back to normal activities in six to eight weeks.
 Learn more about living kidney donation and living liver donation at Ohio State's Comprehensive Transplant Center.